panva/jose/docs/types/interfaces/JWEHeaderParameters.md

 • `optional` **crit?**: `string`[]

-Extension parameters that must be recognized.
+"crit" (Critical) Header Parameter: names of extensions that must be understood and processed;
+must be integrity protected (RFC 7516, Section 4.1.13).

 ***